UOA-MEDSCI-736/BibianaLee-medsci736/README.md

 ##Running the programme using the test data
 ###Loading project_IE.py
-1) Download the test_Project_IE folder and transfer the project_IE.py
+1) Download the `DummyData_Project_IE` folder and transfer the project_IE.py into this folder.
+   - This step is incredibly important as the file will not run without the datafiles present in the folder

 2) Open a command line terminal in the folder containing project_IE.py

 3) Type in python project_IE.py in the command window

 4) Once this is complete you should be greeted with the first menu

    ```